My Bloody Valentine (film): Plot

 At the party, the miner brutally kills Dave; his heart is subsequently found boiling in a pot of hot dogs being prepared in the kitchen.
 Shortly after, Sylvia is impaled on a showerhead by the miner.
 When the others realize Dave and Sylvia have been murdered, they contact authorities, but several of the partygoers have already decided to enter the mines for fun.
-Newby rushes into the mines with police to rescue them.
-The miner impales a large drill into Mike and Harriet and shoots a nail gun into Hollis's head.
-Horrified, Howard flees.
-The remaining four try to climb to the top with a ladder but discover a dead beheaded Howard.
+TJ and Axel enter the mines to rescue them.
+Hollis leaves to find Mike and Harriet who have been impaled by a large drill.
+He is subsequently shot in the head with a nail gun.
+The killer arrives and a horrified Howard flees.
+Patty, TJ, Axel and Sarah try to climb to the top with a ladder, but Howard's corpse, tied to a rope, falls from above.

 While finding their way out, Axel drowns and Patty is killed by the miner.
 The miner chases T.J. and Sarah and a fight ensues.
 The miner is revealed to be Axel, who faked his demise.
 A flashback shows that Axel's father was one of the supervisors killed by Harry Warden.
 As a child, Axel witnessed Harry Warden murdering his father and tearing out his heart, which traumatized him.
 T.J. hits Axel with a rock, resulting in the tunnel collapsing, which traps Axel as Newby and the police arrive to rescue T.J. and Sarah.
 Chief Newby reveals to them that Harry Warden died five years earlier.
 T.J. and Sarah hear a rescuer shout that Axel is still alive, and they rush back to the scene.
 They watch as Axel frees himself from the debris by amputating his trapped arm.
 He runs deeper into the mine shouting threats that he and Harry Warden will return and murder everyone in town, and mumbling about Sarah being his "bloody valentine" (it seems to be implied that Axel's words are just words of insanity and blood loss, which it is also implied that he is dying from).
 The film ends with Axel laughing maniacally as a ballad for Harry Warden plays over the film's credits.